 Radiograph demonstrating a Waters view of a deviated nasal septum and right nasal bone fracture.

 The direction of the force to fracture the nasal bone is variable.
-There are several lateral and ...
+There are several lateral and frontal force ...